 Do Keyword Research

-The next step is to investigate what keywords/phrases your customers are using to hunt for your products/services on search engines and voice recognition apps.
+The next step is to investigate what keywords/phrases your customers use to hunt for your products/services on search engines and voice recognition apps.

 For example, if you run a flower shop that specializes in weddings, some customers might search for you using keywords like: